21st-century Madagascar plague outbreaks: August

 The outbreak began in August 2017 with the death from pneumonic plague of a 31-year-old man who had been traveling in a crowded minibus toward the capital city of Antananarivo in the central highlands.
 The outbreak expanded rapidly, transmitted person-to-person in the pneumonic form of the disease, which accounted for more than 60 percent of cases.
 Scientists discovered three new strains of Y. pestis in Madagascar in 2017.
 Additionally, one strain of Y. pestis was found to be resistant to antibiotic treatment.
 Because of plague moving from rural to urban areas, there is increased risk of transmission to other countries.
 Urban areas that are major transportation hubs for shipping and recreation are at high risk for transmitting plague to nearby countries.

 September–October

 The outbreak was initially recognized on 11 September by local authorities and confirmed by the Institut Pasteur de Madagascar.
 Authorities called the outbreak "quite worrisome" because the number of cases per day was growing rapidly, and many cases were in urban areas where there are more opportunities for contact between people.
 Panic was reported in the capital, with the main hospital overcrowded with cases.
-The death toll in this outbreak had by mid-October exceeded an outbreak in 2014.
+The death toll in this outbreak had by mid-October exceeded the 2014 outbreak.
 Most cases were of the pneumonic form.
 The bubonic form, transmitted by the bites of fleas from rodents, is more usual in the annual outbreaks in Madagascar.
 The government announced they had "temporarily suspended gatherings to the general public in places where the traceability of the participants is difficult if not impossible (stadiums, sports palaces, gymnasiums ...)".